Speckletroscopy/Speckles.jl/Notes/20210510_weekly-notebook.md

 - Wrote down the [procedure](simulation_procedure.md) followed by the simulation to generate photon correlations

+- Is persistent homology a good tool to find the strongest spectral lines in correlation measurements?

 ### Speckle Noise Analysis
 The results of our paper show that the average intensity correlations are given by
 $$